You Took the Time Off. Why Do You Still Feel This Way?

 Burnout usually develops after a long stretch of carrying too much.
 It often shows up in work, caregiving roles, or situations where you've been responsible for a lot for a very long time.
 The signs are recognizable: emotional exhaustion, a creeping cynicism, a sense that nothing you do is quite enough, a deep feeling of depletion.

-What Trauma Is
+So What Is Trauma, Really?

 Trauma is not only about what happened.
-It's about what happened inside your nervous system when something overwhelming occurred — especially when you had to move through it without enough support.
+It's about what happened inside your nervous system when something overwhelming occurred, especially when you had to move through it without enough support.

-And sometimes trauma is not just about painful experiences themselves.
+And sometimes trauma is not just about painful experiences.
 It can also be about what didn't happen.
 For many people, the most lasting impact comes from facing something frightening, confusing, or overwhelming without anyone there to help them make sense of it.
 No one to talk to.
 No one to help calm the body down.
 No one to say, "That makes sense that you're feeling this way."

 And unlike burnout, trauma doesn't always resolve with rest alone.
 Because trauma isn't just exhaustion.
 It's a nervous system that learned it had to stay vigilant.